Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/index.rst

 Xilinx QDMA Subsystem for PCIe example design is implemented on a Xilinx FPGA, which is connected to an X86 host system through PCI Express.
-Xilinx QDMA Linux Driver is implemented as a combination of user space and kernel driver components to control and configure the QDMA subsystem.
+Xilinx QDMA Linux Driver package consists of user space applications and kernel driver components to control and configure the QDMA subsystem.

 QDMA Linux Driver consists of the following four major components: